EliTejeda/EliTejeda/README.md

 #### 🍕PizzaCat-CIPHER

-Allows you to generate promo codes for a pizzeria and decipher the codes to redeem them at various locations.
+Allows you to generate promo codes for a Pizza place and decipher the codes to redeem them at various locations.
 <br>Technologies used JS(ES6), HTML and CSS

 <hr>